 Google’s gotten too big.
 The time is now.
 If they offer something you want to use, chances are there’s an alternative or three out there.
 Please investigate them thoroughly.
 I believe we’re at the point at which “just because” is sufficient reason not to use a Google offering.

-3 Responses to “Resist Google now”
+3 thoughts on “Resist Google now”

 1. That subtle dismissive tone from Google about the apps outage is how any company banking on the cloud tries to downplay it.
 The cloud is nice and all but there is no way in hell I am going to count on it, because the first time I HAVE to have something back from it in a bad way it will not be there.